The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 The Graphic Design Program is designed for students who have some artistic talent, enjoy working with computers and other new media technologies, and would like to explore a career in Graphic Design or related ﬁelds such as video production, animation, web design, or photography.
 Design skills are developed through course work in graphic design theory and practical application.
 Graphic Design students are exposed to many aspects of visual communication such as print and digital design/layout, digital image editing and manipulation, illustration, typography, and motion graphics.
 Students learn to use industry standard software applications such as Photoshop, Illustrator, After Effects, and Indesign.

 A one-year, post-grad option is also available for high school graduates (from any school) who are interested in pursuing graphic design at the post-secondary level.
 Software and design skills are taught along with coaching and guidance in preparing a portfolio for admission to college or university.
-Email the instructor at email@example.com for more information.
+There are NO COURSE FEES for students who reside within Winnipeg School Division.
+Email the instructor at firstname.lastname@example.org for more information.

 • Movie and Television Graphic Design Departments